Ruben304/HousingDemographics/README.md

 - Exploring Relationships: Analyzing the correlation between growth rates in the Housing and Renting Markets and demographic shifts in various counties across the United States
 - Predictive Modeling: Utilizing binary classification and regression models to forecast growth rates in the Housing Market based on demographic changes in respective counties

+## Conclusion
+- Our analysis using correlation and covariance matrices revealed minimal relationships between demographic shifts and growth rates across various counties
+- The binary classification and regression models, while partially effective, indicated that predicting housing rates based solely on demographic changes might be challenging

 ## Datasets Used
 ### Sourced Datasets